-The effect of this change is to instruct the geogrid program to look, in each entry of the GEOGRID.TBL file, for a resolution of static data with a resolution denoted by 'modis_30s', and if such a resolution is not available, to instead look for a resolution denoted by the string following the '+'.
-Thus, for the GEOGRID.TBL entry for the LANDUSEF field, the MODIS-based land use data, which is identified with the string 'modis_30s', would be used instead of the '10m', '2m', and '30s' resolutions of USGS data in the example above; for all other fields, the '10m', '2m', and '30s' resolutions would be used for the first, second, and third domains, respectively.
+The effect of this change is to instruct the geogrid program to look, in each entry of the GEOGRID.TBL file, for a resolution of static data with a resolution denoted by 'usgs_30s', and if such a resolution is not available, to instead look for a resolution denoted by the string following the '+'.
+Thus, for the GEOGRID.TBL entry for the LANDUSEF field, the USGS-based land use data, which is identified with the string 'usgs_30s', would be used instead of the 'default', resolutions (or source) of land-use data in the example above; for all other fields, the 'default' resolutions would be used for the first and second.
 As an aside, when none of the resolutions specified for a domain in geog_data_res are found in a GEOGRID.TBL entry, the resolution denoted by 'default' will be used.